-The most common question new Frenchie’s owners ask is how often they should walk their dog.
+The most common question new Frenchie’s owners ask is how often they walk their dog.
 To answer this question, let’s first take a look at the health condition of this breed.
 French bulldogs are susceptible to bone problems, heart problems, and obesity.

 Because of these reasons, it is essential to give them enough exercise daily.
 A regular walk is just as crucial for Frenchie’s as food and water.
-They may not be suitable for other exercise, dog sports or running miles with their owners, but they still need physical activity in the form of a daily walk.
+They may not be suitable for other exercise, dog sports, or running miles with their owners, but they still need physical activity in the form of a daily walk.

 The good news is that walking your dog will make both yourself and your dog happier.
 Here is a study to read.
 I Walk My Dog Because It Makes Me Happy

 They are one of the brachycephalic dog breeds.
 Brachycephalic dogs have shortened heads, short noses, and flat faces.
-Due to this anatomical shape of Frenchie’s head, they often have difficulty breathing and can get heat very quickly during the hot summer months.
+Due to the anatomical shape of Frenchie’s head, they often have difficulty breathing and can get heat very quickly during the hot summer months.

 This is another reason you need to divide their walk into two or three different sessions.
 They may have breathing difficulties if they are stressed.
 Therefore it is essential not to force them to do much at one time.
 When your Frenchie is ready to quit, let him stop.